 Introduction & Context

 Steady-state mass transfer through a thin film describes the movement of a chemical species across a barrier driven by a concentration or partial pressure gradient.
 In process engineering, this calculation is fundamental to the design of separation processes, packaging technology, and membrane science.
-It is primarily used to determine the barrier properties of materials, such as the oxygen transmission rate (OTR) in food packaging or the permeability of polymer membranes in gas separation units.
+It is primarily used to determine the barrier properties of materials, such as the oxygen transmission rate (OTR) in food packaging or the permeability of polymer membranes in gas separation units, and to ensure food contact material compliance.
 By assuming steady-state conditions, engineers can predict the rate at which a permeate will cross a film of known thickness and surface area, provided the material permeability remains constant under the operating conditions.

 Methodology & Formulas